Turkey meat vs. Ham — Health Impact and Nutrition Comparison

 This article examines the differences between turkey meat and ham regarding general aspects, nutritional profile, and health impact.

 Turkey meat is the world's second most popular poultry meat, and it is a cost-effective source of high-quality protein for human use.
 If you are interested in how turkey is different from the first popular poultry meat - chicken, visit here.
-Turkey meat was consumed in the 15th century in Central America.
-As Europeans started colonizing these lands, they took turkey back with them to Europe.
+Turkey meat was consumed in Central America in the 15th century.
+As Europeans started colonizing these lands, they took Turkey back to Europe.
 Turkey meat became part of European cuisine in the 16th century.
 As traditions progressed, turkey meat was an essential part of one of the most famous American holidays, Thanksgiving.
-During Thanksgiving, as families gather together, the turkey is the center of all attention during this holiday.
+As families gather together during Thanksgiving, the turkey is the center of all attention.
 Similar to Thanksgiving, during the Victorian era in Britain, turkey meat was served during Christmas dinner.
-This shows how important and prestigious turkey meat can be considered since the 15th century.
+This shows how important and prestigious turkey meat has been considered since the 15th century.

 Ham has been part of the human diet since the 2nd century BC.
 There is a debate on the origin of ham; some claim that the Chinese were the first to process it, and some claim that the Gauls, which is the civilization that lived in France during those times, introduced cured ham.
 Similar to turkey meat, ham is also served during the Christmas holidays in Europe.

 Turkey meat is fresh white meat, usually oven-roasted with different herbs and spices.
-They are usually associated with cranberry sauce and some pies.
-However, another way turkey meat can be served is by cold cuts.
+It is usually associated with cranberry sauce and some pies.
+However, another way turkey meat can be served is cold cuts.
 Turkey cold cuts can be eaten with fancy dry wine accompanied by a meat and cheese selection board.
-It is preferable to have smoked turkey breast cuts with wine.
+Smoked turkey breast cuts with wine are preferable.
 Turkey cold cuts can also be part of a healthy salad or a healthy sandwich.

 Cured ham is mostly served as cold cuts; it is processed meat.
 They are mainly used as pizza toppings, the famous Croque Monsieur, and the Cubano.
-When they are part of sandwiches, they are mostly a couple of slices which are even below the recommended moderate amounts.
-Thus they do not cause any health problems.
+When they are part of sandwiches, they are mostly a couple of slices, even below the recommended moderate amounts.
+Thus, they do not cause any health problems.
 In addition to cold cuts, ham is served as a Christmas dinner in Europe.
 It is also part of a good charcuterie board that goes well with a dry red wine.

-There is a reason that ham was part of the human diet in the 2nd century BC because it is cured, salted, and even smoked.
-A pork leg that is salted and cured becomes ham, and this can even stay unrefrigerated if kept in proper conditions.
-These conditions are humidity and direct sunlight.
-This prevents it from rotting and spoiling.
+Ham was part of the human diet in the 2nd century BC because it is cured, salted, and even smoked.
+A salted and cured pork leg becomes ham, and it can even stay unrefrigerated if kept in proper conditions.
+These conditions are humidity and direct sunlight, which prevents it from rotting and spoiling.
 Turkey meat, on the other hand, needs refrigeration and has a shorter shelf life.

 In some religions, like the Jewish and Islamic religions, pork meat is forbidden and thus cannot be consumed.
-This affects a lot of aspects of ham.
-For example, in the Arab world, it is hard to find ham, and if it is available, it is usually more expensive than it is usually.
+This affects many aspects of ham.
+For example, in the Arab world, it is hard to find ham, and if it is available, it is usually more expensive.

 Price